-Google AdWords Custom Alerts: How to Use Custom Alerts in AdWords
+Google Ads Custom Alerts: How to Use Custom Alerts in Google Ads

-Not unlike the reporting and automated rules functionality within AdWords, the custom alert section within the left nav isn’t designed to create custom alerts, but rather to manage the custom alerts you have already set up.
+Not unlike the reporting and automated rules functionality within Google Ads (formerly known as AdWords), the custom alert section within the left nav isn’t designed to create custom alerts, but rather to manage the custom alerts you have already set up.

 First off, to create new custom alerts you want to work within the Campaigns tab.
 Select “Create a custom alert” from the Alerts drop-down:

 And from there you can create custom alerts so that you’re notified on all sorts of things that might happen within your account:

 Some of the helpful things that AdWords custom alerts can help you monitor include:

 - High Costs in Your Account – You can monitor overall account spend creeping up without having to limit budget and choke off potential conversions.